 GM/Director of Winemaking for Coppola

-When asked about his true winemaking passion, Corey’s answer is always Petite Sirah.
-It’s not just Corey’s favorite varietal, it was a passion of his grandfather’s and one of the primary reasons Corey chose winemaking as a career.
+When asked about his true winemaking passion, Beck’s answer is always Petite Sirah.
+It’s not just Beck’s favorite varietal, it was a passion of his grandfather’s and one of the primary reasons Beck chose winemaking as a career.